-Now in its 8th version, the BRC Global Standard for Food Safety (aka the BRC Food Standard) remains the most recognised international standard for food operations in all sectors.
+Now in its 9th version published August 2022, the BRC Global Standard for Food Safety (aka the BRC Food Standard) remains the most recognised international standard for food operations in all sectors.
 It was the first of its kind and is still sometimes referred to simply as the “BRC Standard”.

 BRCGS S&D Standard Issue 4 is now with us and takes effect from 1st May 2021.
 There are some significant changes including new voluntary modules (Cross Docking and e-Commerce.
 This Standard continues to grow in importance since publication of Issue 1.
 As part of our service of BRC audits we would be happy to discuss an audit by one of our experienced team of auditors.

 This important part of the suite of BRCGS Global Standards was originally published in January 2014.
-Now in its second issue (the third issue is due in October 2021) it is now well-established and enables this vital sector of the industry to achieve certification against a globally recognised Standard.
+Now in its third issue it is now well-established and enables this vital sector of the industry to achieve certification against a globally recognised Standard.

 Fit to Supply Audits